November 19, 2020

 By integrating these four elements—participant and provider voices, service delivery enhancements, workforce training, and evaluation—WIC programs can effectively prepare now for a new age during and beyond Covid-19 where flexible and engaging remote services increasingly become the norm.

-Tara leads a portfolio of work in children’s and women’s health, oral health, and nutrition.
+Tara Fowler leads Altarum's population health work, including in the areas of women's health, military health, behavioral health, and eldercare.
 She has led a variety of multifaceted quantitative and qualitative research projects that deliver insights to leaders of government health agencies, from the Defense Health Agency to the Health Resources and Services Administration.
 Her recent work includes an evaluation of a HRSA-funded program implemented in 16 states to improve oral health of low-income pregnant women and infants.
 Tara holds a PhD in public health from the University of South Florida.

 Senior AssociateAreas of Expertise